Family Pic 2025

 Graduation Checklist is Done!

-I finally have everything finished for Tim’s graduation on May 16th, and it feels so good to have it off my plate—unless they come back asking for yet another revision of the parent speech.
-I’m not sure how much more I can trim it at this point.
+That being said, I finally have everything finished for Tim’s graduation on May 16th, and it feels so good to have it off my plate—unless they come back asking me to trim the parent speech some more.
 Keeping it under 250 words has been no easy task—it’s such a tight limit.
+I used a lot of these "&" to trim the word count.
+It's not counted as a word in word counters.
 I truly hope it’s acceptable, because making it any shorter will be a real challenge.

 I have to admit, I’ll be relieved when all of this is behind us.
-Senior year has been pretty overwhelming with everything that’s had to get done.
-While I’m incredibly proud and excited for our son, I’ll also be glad to finally stop thinking about it all.
+Senior year has been pretty overwhelming with everything that’s had to get done by me for his graduation.
+While I’m incredibly proud and excited for our son, I’ll also be glad to finally stop thinking about it all the time.

 Friday, April 10, 2026